ststefa/prometheus-nftables-exporter/README.md

 (.venv) $ python3 -m debugpy --listen 0.0.0.0:5678 --wait-for-client nftables_exporter.py
 ~~~

-Additional wisdom is available by using `python3 -m debugpy -h` or by visiting it's [repo](https://github.com/microsoft/debugpy/).
+Additional wisdom is available from `python3 -m debugpy -h` or the [repo](https://github.com/microsoft/debugpy/).

 - In VsCode, switch to `Run/Debug` view and attach using the configuration created above.
 You might want to create a breakpoint first ;).